MarkGG8181/stripped-1.8.9/README.md

 This is a deobfuscated and refactored version of Minecraft 1.8.9 with unnecessary client code, telemetry, unused features, and legacy compatibility stripped out.
 Useful for base client development, modding projects, or studying Minecraft internals.

+> **Note:** OptiFine is not included or supported in this project.
+> Its code is very bloated and hard to work with.
+> Also, the Frames diffrence beetwen both shouldn't be too massive, especially when the base is already optimized.

 ## Features

 - Fully deobfuscated and renamed mappings